NeloySaha/AshoDekhi/README.md

 This project is licensed under the **MIT License**.

-## P.S.

-**ASHO DEKHI** - Unfortunately, due to the absence of suitable free MySQL hosting services currently, the website couldn't be hosted 😔.
+***P.S.*** - Unfortunately, due to the absence of suitable free MySQL hosting services currently, the website couldn't be hosted 😔.
 However, if the situation improves in the future, I'll surely consider hosting it 😊.